 While some clubs only require standing in line and paying a cover, several Berlin clubs have legendary door policies.

 While there is no secret recipe to get in everywhere, there are some things you can do to increase your chances.

 - Know who is DJing - Bouncers are rarely impressed with "I just want to dance".

 - Speak some German - Knowing how to respond in the language of the country will give you a better chance.
 Also, don't talk too much.
-Answer questions and play it cool.
+Stick to answering questions and play it cool.

-- Don't turn up in a huge group - Just like hosting a good party, a bouncer needs to manage the vibe of the club and that includes ensuring an even mix of men and women (or more women) and enough stray people to intermingle.
+- Don't turn up in a huge group - Just like hosting a good party, a bouncer needs to manage the atmosphere of the club and that includes ensuring a good mix of men and women (or more women) and enough stray people to intermingle.
 Best pairings are 2 girls and a guy, or try getting in alone.
 For example, in response to "How many people are in your party?", tell the bouncer "Ich bin allein" (I am alone).

-- Stand quietly in line - many bouncers dislike a noisy group.
+- Stand quietly in line - Bouncers often turn away a noisy or drunken group.
 Stay chill and just wait your turn.
+Patience is key as waiting for hours at the top clubs at peak times is expected.
 And please - don't take out your cell phone!

 You can have a great night out in Berlin and not break the bank.
 The cover charge varies from club to club, but will usually only set you back between 8 and 15 Euro.

 Check out what's happening in Berlin's weekly German magazines called Zitty and Tip, or English language The ExBerliner.
 You should also look out for the free magazine 030, which offers good club listings and current events.
 The site, I Heart Berlin, is another fabulous resource with an essential guide on how to behave once you're in the club.

 The Berlin districts that are famous for their vibrant club scenes are Mitte and Prenzlauer Berg (more high-end) or Friedrichshain and Kreuzberg (more alternative).